vpipkt/lawstPost/branch.md

 ## Design thought

 How to arrange the data structure to do case stacking and acheive other tidy data design objectives.
 See scanned paper in this repo/branch.

+Goals:
+1. for an arbitray set of games; allow tidy data frames of key outputs, with factor levels working well
+2. for any game in a set, convenient cross reference to object particulars
+3. for all games in a set, arbitrary cross reference